 In-House Training Program

-Throughout the year, Munger Tolles offers training programs featuring in-house or outside speakers.
-For example, associates during their first year are invited to attend our New Attorney Retreat, where they receive an introduction to various aspects of the firm including the associate review process, ethical issues and our pro bono practice.
+Throughout the year, Munger, Tolles & Olson offers training programs featuring in-house or outside speakers.
+For example, associates during their first year are invited to attend our New Attorney Retreat, where they receive an introduction to various aspects of the firm including ethical issues, community involvement, and our pro bono practice.
+Further training programs are fashioned for new attorneys, including Succeeding in Your First Law Firm Job and Nuts and Bolts of Motion Practice.
+Other in-house training topics have included Constructing a Cross-Examination, Interviewing Witnesses, Anatomy of an M&A Transaction, and Negotiation Skills.

-The firm holds an annual Litigation Training Day for junior and summer associates.
-The all-day event includes an intensive walk-through of critical litigation topics including: Strategic Thinking and Preparing for Trial, Propounding and Responding to Discovery and Working with Experts.
-Munger Tolles also hosts a two-day National Institute for Trial Advocacy (NITA) deposition seminar, which enables attorneys to craft a successful and unique deposition style.
+The firm holds an annual Litigation Training Day for junior associates.
+The all-day event includes an intensive walk-through of critical litigation topics including: Strategic Thinking and Preparing for Trial, Propounding and Responding to Discovery, and Working with Experts.
+Munger, Tolles & Olson also hosts a two-day National Institute for Trial Advocacy (NITA) deposition seminar, which enables attorneys to craft a successful and unique deposition style.

 Other examples of structured trainings offered by the firm include: